catseye/Robin/appliances/robin.md

     -> Functionality "Interpret Robin Program (with Small)" is implemented by shell command -> "bin/robin %(test-body-file)"

-    -> Functionality "Interpret Robin Program (with Fun)" is implemented by shell command -> "bin/robin %(test-body-file)"

     -> Functionality "Interpret Robin Program (with List)" is implemented by shell command -> "bin/robin pkg/list.robin %(test-body-file)"